Guadalcanal campaign: Battle of Tassafaronga

-The Japanese continued to experience problems in delivering sufficient supplies to sustain their troops on Guadalcanal.
-Attempts to use only submarines the last two weeks in November failed to provide sufficient food for Hyakutake's forces.
-A separate attempt to establish bases in the central Solomons to facilitate barge convoys to Guadalcanal also failed because of destructive Allied air attacks.
-On 26 November, the 17th Army notified Imamura that it faced a food crisis.
+By this stage of the campaign, the Japanese were experiencing severe difficulty delivering sufficient supplies to sustain their troops on Guadalcanal.
+Attempts to use submarines for resupply runs in the last two weeks in November failed to provide sufficient food for Hyakutake's forces.
+A separate attempt to establish bases in the central Solomon Islands, which could facilitate barge convoys to Guadalcanal, also failed because of destructive and frequent Allied air attacks.
+On 26 November, the 17th Army notified Imamura that it faced an acute food crisis.
 Some front-line units had not been resupplied for six days, and even the rear-area troops were on one-third rations.
-The situation forced the Japanese to return to using destroyers to deliver the necessary supplies.
+The situation forced the Japanese to return to delivering supplies with destroyers, which were unable to bring the amounts required by the beleaguered IJA troops on Guadalcanal.

-Eighth Fleet personnel devised a plan to help reduce the exposure of destroyers delivering supplies to Guadalcanal.
+The staff of the IJN Eighth Fleet devised a plan to help reduce the exposure of destroyers delivering supplies to Guadalcanal.
 Large oil or gas drums were cleaned and filled with medical supplies and food, with enough air space to provide buoyancy, and strung together with rope.
-When the destroyers arrived at Guadalcanal they would make a sharp turn and the drums would be cut loose, and a swimmer or boat from shore could pick up the buoyed end of a rope and return it to the beach, where the soldiers could haul in the supplies.
+When the destroyers arrived at Guadalcanal they would make a sharp turn and the drums would be cut loose.
+A swimmer or boat from shore was to pick up the buoyed end of a rope attached to the drums and return it to the beach, where teams of soldiers could haul in the supplies.

 The Eighth Fleet's Guadalcanal Reinforcement Unit (the Tokyo Express), commanded by Tanaka, was tasked by Mikawa with making the first of five scheduled runs to Tassafaronga using the drum method on the night of 30 November.
 Tanaka's unit was centered on eight destroyers, with six destroyers assigned to carry between 200 and 240 drums of supplies apiece.
 Notified by intelligence sources of the Japanese supply attempt, Halsey ordered the newly formed Task Force 67, comprising four cruisers and four destroyers under the command of Rear Admiral Carleton H. Wright, to intercept Tanaka's force off Guadalcanal.
 Two additional destroyers joined Wright's force en route to Guadalcanal from Espiritu Santo during the day of 30 November.